sw33tLie/uff/README.md

 ```

+The `--method-as-raw-request` makes the net/http lib only write the HTTP method in its requests.
-Note this allows REAL control when fuzzing an http request, just like you can do with Burp Suite or Caido.
+By putting the whole raw request in the HTTP method, we achieve REAL raw-request fuzzing, just like you can do with Burp Suite or Caido.

 ## Other customizations